CalianaFortin/CalianaFortin.github.io/essays/A-critical-review-of-RadGrad.md

 *Style Rating: 3.5/5*
 <img class="ui centered medium image" src="../images/RadGrad(2)LandingPage1stImpressions.png" alt="NONE">

 Overall, I think the styling of the landing page is pleasant.
 Its short, clean and concise.
 The various shades of green chosen for the color scheme help contribute to the clean look.
 I also like that after listing the facts, the website prompts the user to get started, get more information, or browse the explorers.
 So all in all the layout is very pleasing.
-However, I think there still could be styling improvements to improve the landing page.
+However, I think there could be some styling improvements.

 ### The Window Size